 Evolution is an integral part of life.
 We change, we adapt, we discover better ways to get things done.
 “This is the way we have always done it” is no longer a valid excuse; there exists no logical sense in sticking to the norm if there is a better way.

 Microsoft no longer supports WindowsXP, yet there are still some people that swear by it.
-When even the company creator tells you the software is dead, it is time for you to move on.
+When the creators tells you the software is dead, it is time for you to move on.
 Think of it like this: if there is no benefit to the bottom line of your business, then it does not matter how much you like a product.
 It will cost you over time in some way.

-Change can seem difficult or intimidating, especially for small businesses, but without innovation, or those who take an idea and convince others to execute it, we wouldn’t have Apple, Microsoft, Nike, or any other modern marvel.
+Change can seem difficult or intimidating, especially for small businesses, but without innovation, or those who take an idea and convince others to execute it, we wouldn’t have Apple, Nike, or any other modern marvel.

-Keeping up to date with the latest techno trends allows you to maintain presence in a competitive market.
+Keeping up to date with the latest techno trends allows you to maintain a presence in a competitive market.
 If you provide the same or a similar service with an inferior product or capabilities, you are essentially digging your own grave.